 The Agent requires the Admin user, and can optionally use General or Limited users, or both, depending on the system's security requirements.
 During the installation process, you are prompted to create General and Limited users.
 You can allow the agent to connect to the database using the Admin user for all tasks but it is recommended to create the General or Limited users for tasks which do not require root access to the database.
 It is not necessary to create both users.
 It is possible to create one or the other.
 The Agent uses the user with the lowest, required privileges for the query and changes to a user with higher privileges only if the query requires it.

-• Admin: a user that has the SUPER, CREATE, and INSERT privileges on the schema the inventory table will be created on (the inventory table stores unique identifiers for the MySQL instance, and is created in the mysql schema by default).
-The SUPER privilege is required to temporarily switch off replication when creating and populating the inventory table, as well as running certain statements such as SHOW MASTER LOGS or SHOW ENGINE INNODE STATUS, depending on the version that is being monitored.
+• Admin: a user that has the SUPER privilege.
+The SUPER privilege is required to run certain statements such as SHOW MASTER LOGS or SHOW ENGINE INNODE STATUS, depending on the version that is being monitored.